Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 Ion Exchange (Water Softener)Springwell SS1 Water Softener

 Reverse osmosis (RO) systems are an excellent way to remove chromium 6 from drinking water.
-The RO process usually includes at least one activated carbon and one sediment filter, which reduces and removes large quantities of contaminants at once.
-The water then passes through a semi-permeable membrane that restricts particles that are larger than water molecules, stopping contaminants like arsenic, fluoride, and chromium.
+The RO process usually includes at least one activated carbon and one sediment filter designed to remove large quantities of contaminants.

 Reverse Osmosis